sassoftware/restaf-server/README.md

 ## TLS Support

-To turn on TLS support add the following line to your env file
+To turn on TLS support add the following line to your env file.
+Each item is separated by blanks.
+Embedded blanks in the values will cause errors.

-      TLS passphrase <cert location> <key location>
+      TLS=passphrase <cert location> <key location>

+      Ex:

+      TLS=coolSASUsers ../myssl/cert.pem  ../myssl/key.pem